exercism/python/exercises/practice/roman-numerals/.approaches/introduction.md

 Python is relatively unusual in supporting both tuples-of-tuples and relatively fast list comprehensions, so the approach seems a good fit for this language.

 No performance article is currently included for this exercise.
-The problem is inherently limited in scope by the design of Roman numerals, so any of the approaches is likely to be fast enough.
+The problem is inherently limited in scope by the design of Roman numerals, so any of the approaches is likely to be "fast enough".